A History of the Butterley to Langley Mill Line of the Midland Railway

 the Heanor Road bridge.
 Following the severance of the line west of

-Heanor in November 1926, the line from Ripley Junction to this point was used
+Heanor in November 1926, the line from Ripley Junction to this point was used for the storage of empty wagons and this picture shows an

 interesting rake of privately owned wagons in the platform whilst the line served this purpose.
 The station nameboard and gas lamps remain in situ